Ian-Blockmans/2018-gip-domotica-python/README.md

 setup database with the sql.py file.
 Run execute.py( comunication program for comunication between hardware and ui ). then run ui.py file to show the ui.
 The .ui files are generated files from QtCreator that can be converted with the convert.bat file.

 ## Notes
-Camera dous not work in ui stil need to work on that.
+Camera doesn't work in ui stil need to work on that.